 You may seek out numerous cosmetic procedures to try to "fix" your perceived flaw.
-Afterward, you may feel a temporary satisfaction, but often the anxiety returns and you may resume searching for a way to fix your perceived flaw.
+Afterward, you may feel temporary satisfaction or a reduction in your distress, but often the anxiety returns and you may resume searching for other ways to fix your perceived flaw.

 Treatment of body dysmorphic disorder may include cognitive behavioral therapy and medication.